sojamo/animatedgif/readme.md

 ```

 #### File Name
-Set the filename under which an animated gif will be saved, by default gifs will be saved into the sketchfolder if not folder is specified.
+Set the filename under which an animated gif will be saved, by default gifs will be saved into the sketch folder if no other folder is specified.
 The GifRecorder does add a timestamp to the filename so that more than one gifs can be saved under the same name, differentiated by the timestamp suffix.

 ```java